tosin2013/llama-stack-demos/kubernetes/observability/README.md

 Llamastack and vLLM also must be configured to generate telemetry.
 This [configuration guide](./run-configuration.md) outlines how to update the deployment manifests for telemetry collection.

+This [architecture diagram](./diagram-overview.md) provides a visual overview of the components listed below.

 ## OpenShift Observability Operators